MDMC.trajectory_analysis package

 validate_structure(structure: Structure) None[source]

-Validates the structure by testing that it belongs to the same Universe as the Configuration
+Validate the structure by testing that it belongs to the same Universe.

 Parameters: